-There are many different HEAD Tennis racquets, so I wanted to create a page covering the different HEAD racquet lines from Prestige to Instinct.
+There are many different HEAD Tennis racquets, so I wanted to create a page covering the different HEAD racquet lines from Prestige to Boom.

 Today famous players that use HEAD tennis racquets include Novak Djokovic, Andy Murray, Matteo Berrettini, and Alexander Zverev on the men’s side and Ash Barty, Maria Sharapova and Sloane Stephens in the women’s game to name a few.

-HEAD currently offers six different racquet lines: Prestige, Gravity, Radical, Speed, Instinct, and Extreme.
+HEAD currently offers six different racquet lines: Prestige, Gravity, Radical, Speed, Boom, and Extreme.
 Each line consists of several racquets, so the amount of choice when it comes to HEAD racquets is quite vast.
 This page is supposed to help you guide you to the right HEAD racquet.
-Read more about HEAD tennis racquets on their official website.
+Check out the latest HEAD racquets at Tennis Warehouse or HEAD’s official website.

 Different HEAD racquet lines